Hospital Admission Risk Program (HARP) clinicians work with you and those caring for you, to help you to manage your health conditions.

 We care for people in the community who have complex medical conditions and may also have complex social conditions.

-Most of our care is delivered in the community, but we also run complex care clinics across four sites, and pulmonary rehabilitation clinics across two sites (Inner South Community Health and Caulfield Hospital).
+Most of our care is delivered in the community, but we also run complex care clinics across four sites, and pulmonary rehabilitation clinics across two sites (Alfred Hospital and Caulfield Hospital).

-We accept referrals for people who reside in the Alfred Health catchment, and for client known to specialty services at The Alfred.
+We accept referrals for people who reside in the Alfred Health catchment, and for clients known to specialty services at The Alfred.

 What to expect